osamaabdalla/ReGov/README.md

 ### Deployment instructions

-The app embedded with meteor-up package, so it is ready to be deployed to any server, you have to change your server credentials:
+The app is embedded with meteor-up package for deployment purposes, so it is ready to be deployed to any server, just change your server credentials as follows:

 mup file location: (".deploy/mup.js")